-Useful books about nurses migrating to the UK include:
+Useful books include:

 - Family History on the Move: Where Your Ancestors Went and Why by Mark Pearsall, Roger Kershaw (The National Archives 2006). - Against the Odds, Black and Minority Ethnic Clinicians and Manchester 1948 to 2009 by Emma L Jones and Stephanie Snow (Manchester 2010). - Many Rivers to Cross the History of the Caribbean Contribution to the NHS Ann Kramer (Sugar Media 2006). - Ireland's Loss Britain's Gain: Irish Nurses in Britain Nightingale to Millennium by Ethel Corduff (Rainbow Valley Books 2021).